Nivani/clock/README.md

 * Use `Clock` in your application for default behavior.
 * Use `MockClock` in tests to have complete control over time.
-* Replace `Clock` by `WarpClock` in your application to time travel and speed up or slow down time.
+* Replace `Clock` by `WarpClock` in your application to see how your application would behave at a different point in time.
+You can time travel and speed up or slow down time.
+Useful for debugging time-related problems, eg. using your application around midnight, year changes or leap years.

 # Getting started